 2D maps can be converted to new 3D scenes, or vice versa.
 Doing so creates a new scene or map in the project, and the originating map or scene is unchanged.
 You can have as many maps as you need in one project, and you can have as many of those maps open at once.
 This means you can look at the same data in different ways—even in 2D and 3D—simultaneously.

 Spatial data is displayed on maps through layers.
 Layers tell a story about the data through symbols and labels.
 Layers generally contain a single theme or category of information, such as roads, buildings, habitat types, or administrative boundaries.
 Layers represent different kinds of content, including vector-based features, rasters, and web content.
-Layers use symbols and labels to help communicate the characteristics of their data.
-They reference data sources, such as a database or a server.
+You use symbols and labels in layers to help communicate the characteristics of the data.
+Layers reference data sources, such as a database or a server.

 Navigate and interact with layers

 You explore maps in a project by panning around them to see different areas and zooming in and out to see those areas at different scales.
 To learn how to navigate a map, see Keyboard shortcuts for navigation.
-If you are comparing two or more maps, you can link two or more open maps together so they stay in sync as you navigate around.
+If you're comparing two or more maps, you can link two or more open maps together so they stay in sync as you navigate.
 Save bookmarks of key locations to get back to them easily.
 They will be stored in a visual gallery that is available from all maps and scenes in the project.

 Not all information in the data can be visualized through labels and symbology at one time.
 To discover additional attribution, configure pop-ups to display information about features as they are interactively queried.
 ArcGIS Pro uses the same pop-up style as other ArcGIS applications, so maps can be designed for presenting information prior to sharing and publishing them.